Diversified investing without a stock index

 Mix industries and size classifications

 Industries with bright prospects are generally valued higher than industries with poor prospects.
 Therefore, the good industries rarely provide a higher return than the bad.
-You can also see this in the Obermatt focus markets.
-The focus markets are not better or worse than the regional stock indices as is apparent from the comparison of all markets returns.
 The focus on a special industry therefore rarely make sense, because the expected returns are not better.

 The size classification of a company should not be taken into consideration, because they behave differently depending on the phase of the market.
 In good times smaller stocks tend to profit more because generally there are fewer concerns to invest in shares.
 When times get tough, the big players benefit more because shareholders flee to safety.
 Since you do not know what the future holds, it is recommended to mix the size classifications in your portfolio.
 For safety reasons, laymen should stick with larger stocks (XL or XXL) because they are generally more stable.